vivek1996/web-dev-kit/README.md

 ## Installation

-Just Run npm install web-dev-starter-kit In You Terminal Or Clone Or Download The Github Repository And Run npm install To Install All Dependencies.
+Just Run npm install web-dev-starter-kit In Your Terminal Or Clone Or Download The Github Repository And Run npm install To Install All Dependencies.

     npm install web-dev-starter-kit
     npm install